Polymer/polymer-starter-kit/README.md

 If you find that you just want the simplest setup possible, we recommend using Polymer Starter Kit light, which is available from the [Releases](https://github.com/PolymerElements/polymer-starter-kit/releases) page.
 This takes next to no time to setup.

+## Licensing

+Like other Google projects, Polymer Starter Kit includes Google license headers at the top of several of our source files.
+Google's open-source licensing requires that this header be kept in place (sorry!), however we acknowledge that you may need to add your own licensing to files you modify.
+This can be done by appending your own extensions to these headers.

 ## Contributing

 Polymer Starter Kit is a new project and is an ongoing effort by the Web Component community.
 We welcome your bug reports, PRs for improvements, docs and anything you think would improve the experience for other Polymer developers.